From smart homes to autonomous cars, connected living is no longer a scene from a sci-fi movie but a very true reality.

 - #1.
 Miniaturization: Consumer devices come in all shapes and sizes.
 Consumer OEMs are increasingly under pressure to use the real estate on their device more effectively to maximize their ROI.

 - #2.
-Ruggedness: Consumer gadgets, especially wearable technology, are expected to be prone to rugged use, including shocks, dampness, and so on.
-This is almost contradictory to the need for miniaturization since ruggedness requires extra layers of protection.
+Ruggedness: Consumer gadgets, especially wearable technology, are expected to be prone to rugged use, including shocks, dampness, etc. This almost contradicts the need for miniaturization since ruggedness requires extra layers of protection.

 - #4.
-Security & Privacy: When left unsecure, connectivity may open doors to new attack vectors for cybercriminals, endangering consumer privacy.
+Security & Privacy: When left unsecured, connectivity may open doors to new attack vectors for cybercriminals, endangering consumer privacy.

 - #5.
-Standardization: OEMs looking to deploy innovative solutions need to develop standards-compliant products to ensure they can be integrated into the larger IoT ecosystem of connected stakeholders.
+Standardization: OEMs looking to deploy innovative solutions must develop standards-compliant products to ensure they can be integrated into the larger IoT ecosystem of connected stakeholders.

 - #6.
 Consumer Experience: The whole promise of IoT lies in providing an enhanced experience to end consumers.
-OEM have to deal with all the above challenges while still trying to ensure a smooth customer experience.
+OEM must deal with all the above challenges while still ensuring a smooth customer experience.